ThakurVaibhavSingh/Testing-Auditing-Script/README.md

 > Unauthorized use against networks you don't own or control is illegal.

 > ⚠️ Deauth-based attacks (mdk4, aireplay) do not work against WPA3 networks with Protected Management Frames enabled — this is by design per the WPA3 spec, not a script bug.

-> Deauth attacks fail against WPA3-only networks with PMF enforced.
+> ⚠️ Deauth attacks fail against WPA3-only networks with PMF enforced.
 However, testing confirmed that switching the AP to WPA2/WPA3-transition mode reintroduces the vulnerability — even for clients already
 > connected via WPA3 — because PMF is not strictly enforced in mixed mode.
+>
+> ⚠️ simply enabling WPA2/WPA3 transition mode was sufficient to allow standard broadcast deauth frames to succeed against an already-connected WPA3 client, suggesting PMF enforcement is applied at the AP/
+> radio level rather than per-client in mixed mode.
 ## About This Project
 This is a **self-taught, learning-purpose project** built as I teach myself Bash scripting, networking, and security tooling on my own — I'm not currently